 Example 1: HMV https://www.hmv.com/

 HMV use only subtle touches of colour on their site, but do so to good effect.
 Their main brand colour is a vibrant pink that pops against their black background.
 HMV then use blues and yellows to differentiate between the two main categories of products they sell.
 Blue means film or video.
 Yellow means music.
 It’s simple, yet effective.

 Pop colour palettes use a single colour, and pair it with whites, greys, and blacks.
 These palettes are often used by brands that want to make an immediate impact on their website visitors.
 Pop colour palettes may give you an edge building brand recognition, particularly in small marketplaces.

 The red of Virgin Media’s logo is highly recognisable, and that same colour permeates right through Virgin Media’s website and social profiles.
 Almost everything is signature red, dark grey, or white.
 Even the photos and graphics on their site feature a healthy dose of red, or at least a red-toned overlay.

 On a side note, take a look at the Virgin Atlantic website.
 Similar colour palette but with more white and pink.
 It’s a subtle change that differentiates the two brands, but the both sites use the same red, subtly linking them as part of the same family of businesses.

 We won’t harp on about our own site too much, but you might have noticed we’re fans of orange.
-It’s everywhere, from the front page of our website to our Twitter feed, from our graphics to our photography.
+It’s everywhere, from the front page of our website to our Twitter feed, from our graphics to our blog feature images.
 While there are a few different oranges in use on our site, they don’t stray too far from our signature orange.